A note on the Mac\'ias topology: On the Infinitude of Non-associated Irreducible Elements and Maximal Ideals

 \begin{proposition}\cite[Theorem 3.1]{clark2017euclidean} If $R$ is a \textit{Furstenberg domain} with $\# R^\times < \# R$, then $R$ has an infinite number of non-associated irreducible elements. \end{proposition}

-It is worth mentioning that we will use a completely different argument than the one presented in \cite[Subsection 3.16]{MACIAS2024109070}, because, as follows from the results of Section \ref{section3}, at least in unique factorization domains, it only works in principal ideal domains.
+It is worth mentioning that we will use a completely different argument than the one presented in \cite[Subsection 3.16]{MACIAS2024109070}.
+Since it does not used the results in Corollary \ref{corcara}, that forces $R$ to be a principal ideal domain.
 Furthermore, as suggested by those same results, there is not much control over the closure operator in arbitrary integral domains (that are not fields).

 Before we proceed with the proofs of the propositions, consider the following results.